 - Many historical events happened this month which you can cover in your classroom.
 Check outI4C's History page for lesson plans, videos, activities, and other resources to supplement your lessons!

 - SIGN UP FOR OUR FREE SUMMER LEARNING PROGRAM!
 Get free summer learning activities, summer reading lists, summer lesson reviews, and more.
 Teachers spend on average 4-6 weeks of the new school year getting students back on track.
 We must keep our students thinking and challenged all year long!

-- Do you know CPR?
-This skill could be extremely important during an emergency in your classroom.
+- Did you sign up for a CPR class in June after reading our newsletter?
+Make sure you do if you haven't already, this skill could be extremely important during an emergency in your classroom.
 Take a course online or find a class in your local area through the American Heart Association or the American Red Cross.

 - During your downtime this summer, explore our social media pages.
 Our Pinterest (internet4classr) has tons of boards filled with teacher tips, Common Core help, and classroom activities and stay up to date on new features, articles, and links you can use in your classroom on our Twitter (@internet4classr).

-- Stay safe this summer!
+- Stay safe this summer when visiting the pool, beach, or spending a day at the park!
 Check out these sun and water safety tips as well as these safety tips for outdoor activities.